AksenovAr/Notes_regarding_to_tech_interview-/Smart_ptr.md

  Place here example

-### If we use c++ exeption in object constructor we can not use smart pointer gived above.
+### If we use c++ exeption in object constructor we can not use smart pointers gived above.

 For this cases we should use the follow analog of smart pointers
 1. make_unique